Licensing Instruments at CV Outcomes

 - If you want to modify elements of the license agreement, you can email us about your issues/concerns and we’ll work through them with you.

 That’s it!
 Very simple and straightforward, as the many current licensees have told us.

 There are provisions my organization would like changed in the license agreement.
 How do we accomplish this?

+If this is your first project, or if your legal people insist on treating it that way, please follow the following steps.
 While we believe that our standard license agreement is reasonable and fair, we are open to negotiating over specific language.
-If you have specific changes you want to propose, we need you to identify clearly and unambiguously what those changes are, by following these steps:
+If you have specific MINOR changes you want to propose, we need you to identify clearly and unambiguously what those changes are, by following these steps:

 - Bring up your license agreement from your project’s custom web page.

 - Save that agreement to your local PC.
 There are several ways you can do this.
 You can simply copy&paste the agreement from your browser into Word.
 Or you can use the “Save Page” (or the equivalent in your browser) menu option to save the agreement onto your computer where you can then open it with Word.

 - Open this local copy of the license agreement with Word.

 - Edit into your local copy of the license agreement the language you want us to consider making sure that your edits are clearly marked by using the “track changes” feature so we can clearly and easily see them.